afroisalreadyinu/practical-ansible-intro/readme.md

         "ping": "pong"
     }

-You're right, this is too much stuff for a simple ping.
+You're right, the above command is too much stuff for a simple ping.
 The stand-alone `ansible` command is rarely used, though; it is mostly for the purpose of testing individual modules.
 The above ping command does the following: Use the inventory passed with the `-i` argument to run the module passed with the `-m` argument.
-You're thinking "WTF is a module", just be patient for another fucking minute, OK?
+You're thinking "WTF is a module", just be patient for another minute, OK?
 The ping module does not need any arguments, but if it did, it would have been possible to pass them with another switch.
-But as mentioned, we are interested in more complicated stuff and not a shitty replacement for `ssh -c`, so read on for plays, roles, and more.
+But as mentioned, we are interested in more complicated stuff and not a crappy replacement for `ssh -c`, so read on for plays, roles, and more.

 ## Plays, Modules, etc

 There are only four fundamental concepts necessary for grokking Ansible; if you understand these, you're halfway there.
-To make it as simple as possible, here is a plaing fucking list:
+To make it as simple as possible, here is a plain list:

 * **Modules** are units of action.
 For pretty much everything you would do on a server, there is a module.
 They can be built-in or add-ons.
 Examples are ping, copy/modify/delete file, install packages, start/stop/restart a service etc.

-* **Inventory** is the specification of a set of servers.
+* **Inventory** is the specification of a set of servers and how to connect to them.
 Ansible provides very convenient ways to specify sets of servers, and aliases for these.

-* **Roles** are collections of actions that serve a purpose, like installing, configuring and then starting a database server, or retrieving code, building it, moving it to servers and runing it.
+* **Roles** are collections of actions that serve a purpose, and data that belongs to these actions.
+Examples are, installing, configuring and then starting a database server, or retrieving code, building it, moving it to servers and runing it.

-* **Playbooks** are collections of actions to run on a cluster of servers.
-Plays also contain data to make sure that the pieces fit together.
+* **Playbooks** are collections of roles to run on a cluster of servers, completed with more data.

 So in effect, **roles are collections of module applications, and playbooks are specifications of which roles should be matched to which